 - Use prevention software.
 You need a good antivirus like MacKeeper to detect and protect your device from threats.

 - Update your software regularly.
 New threats continue to emerge, so you need the latest cyber defense software to stay secure.

 - Update your operating system.
 Newer versions often include fixes addressing security vulnerabilities hackers may become aware of.

 - Don't open email attachments from untrusted sources.
 They may contain phishing spam capable of attacking your device.

 - Be wary of any messages telling you to enable macros.
 If you are unsure about the authenticity and reliability of the source, then simply delete.

 - Take care of backing up important data.
 It would be wise to save it using an external hard drive.
 It means after eliminating any infection, you can easily restore your files.

 - Rely on cloud services.
-They reduce the risk of malware infection through retaining previous versions of your files.
+They reduce the risk of malware infection by retaining previous versions of your files.
 Also, install a tool designed for malware removal for Mac

 You can also check an official Apple guide on what to do if you get ransomware.